Ross Geller: Emily Waltham

 During the fourth season, Ross meets and falls in love with Emily Waltham (Helen Baxendale), a British woman who is set up with Ross by Rachel.
 Six weeks into their relationship, Ross asks Emily to move in with him.
 This escalates into a marriage proposal.
 The two plan a wedding in London, to which Rachel is invited.

 During the ceremony, Ross, upon seeing Rachel, has a slip of the tongue and says Rachel's name instead of Emily's during his vows.
 Emily is furious and leaves the wedding.
-She later decides to forgive Ross, and reaches the airport in time to leave for their honeymoon, but is upset when she sees Ross and Rachel boarding the plane together after Ross, having given up on meeting Emily at the airport, invites Rachel on their honeymoon as a friend.
+She later decides to forgive Ross, and reaches the airport in time to leave for their honeymoon, but is upset when she sees Ross and Rachel boarding the plane together.
+Ross, having given up on meeting Emily at the airport, invited Rachel on their honeymoon as a friend.
 Emily flees again.
 She later calls Ross only to tell him that he has to stop calling and harassing her relatives, but Ross makes her reveal her love for him.
 She says that she will return only if Ross stops being friends with Rachel.
 Unable to do so, Ross ends his marriage with Emily.

 Shortly before Emily gets remarried to another man, she gets cold feet and leaves a message on Ross's answering machine asking whether their divorce was a mistake.
 Rachel accidentally deletes Emily's message.
-Despite Monica pleading to keep Ross in the dark about it, Rachel tells him that Emily called, as she believes he should be in charge of his own happiness.
+Despite Monica pleading with her to keep Ross in the dark about it, Rachel tells him that Emily called, as she believes he should be in charge of his own happiness.
 When he starts to doubt whether or not he should return Emily's call, however, Rachel convinces him not to.